skoolkid/skoolkit/sphinx/source/man/tapinfo.py.rst

   hexadecimal block IDs, e.g. 10,11,2a.

 -B, --basic `N[,A]`
-  List the BASIC program in block number N loaded at address A (default 23755).
+  List the BASIC program in block number `N` loaded at address `A` (default 23755). `A` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -V, --version
   Show the SkoolKit version number and exit.